Jasaka/Cacao-DAO/next/README.md

 ### Starting the development environment

-First, start docker, then run the development server:
+First, start docker in the repository root, then run the development server:

 ```bash
 yarn dev